 GitLab is uniquely positioned to fully support DevSecOps by providing a single application for the entire software development lifecycle.
 This includes both shifting Application Security Testing (AST) left as well as providing visibility and control over security and compliance findings, from first line of code to production.

-GitLab’s single application maps directly to the DevSecOps lifecycle.
-GitLab's Secure Stage focuses on pinpointing vulnerabilities and weaknesses, from development to production, while the Govern Stage provides visibility and control over the security & compliance findings Secure detects.
+GitLab's single application maps directly to the DevSecOps lifecycle.
+GitLab's AST stage focuses on pinpointing vulnerabilities and weaknesses, from development to production, while the Security Risk Management (SRM) stage provides visibility and control over the security findings AST detects.
+Software Supply Chain Security (SSCS) makes GitLab a verifiably secure foundation for software delivery.
 Together, GitLab supports all teams involved in delivering secure applications:

 When security vulnerabilities are identified at the time of code commit, developers can understand how their newly introduced code has led to this new issue.
 This gives the developer a cause-and-effect enabling quicker resolution while not having the time hit of context switching.
 This is not true as security scanning is performed later in the software development lifecycle.
 New vulnerabilities may not be identified until weeks or months after they were added to the application while under development.